-SchoolTutoring Academy’s tutoring programs for Homestead students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Homestead, Florida students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The goal of the curriculum of Miami-Dade County Public Schools is to enable broad skills that are essential to learning.
 The Common Core and Next Generation Sunshine State Standards provide the framework for literacy, mathematic problem-solving, and other core academic abilities.